 While already a well-established part of surgical and aesthetic practice, there is still much we don’t know about the use of lasers in medicine, especially low-level laser therapy.
 If treatment protocols can be developed with clear targets, then clinical trials could validate their use for specific conditions.
 Until then, we must cautiously interpret available evidence and be wary of anecdote.

-This post was medically reviewed by Joni Collins DMS, PA-C, CAC
+This post was medically reviewed by Joni Collins Ricketts, DMS, PA-C, CAC

 Read more in our Clinical Medicine series: